 Incorporating Value to Waste Rock in the Ultimate Pit Optimization for Haul Road and Mining Pads Construction and Maintenance Purposes

-Vitor Campos; VALE, Belo Horizonte, Minas Gerais, Brazil, Rodrigo Peroni; Universidade Federal do Rio Grande do Sul , Porto Alegre, Rio Grande do Sul, Brazil
+V. Campos; VALE, Belo Horizonte, Minas Gerais, Brazil and R. Peroni; Universidade Federal do Rio Grande do Sul , Porto Alegre, Rio Grande do Sul, Brazil

 Carajás is one of the largest open pit mines in the world.
 The mine is comprised by a haul road network with more than 100 km long, where the necessity to have good roads is paramount, determining the truck performances.
 This work integrates in the ultimate pit design an approach to consider an economic value to an originally barren material assuming it has the appropriate characteristics for haul road construction and sometimes it lies over economic iron ore.
 This measure demonstrated to improve the resources utilization and guaranteeing the necessary material to the haul road design and Mining Pads maintenance.